DRJ31/guesslogogame/README.md

 # Guess Logo Game
 A webpage which requires javascript to build.
+This is just a practice, just ignore some bugs in it.